 Have a question about writing?
-Email us at firstname.lastname@example.org, using the subject line, “Question For The Panel”.
-A panel of Kingdom Pen writers will then attempt to answer the questions you email to us on the website the last Saturday of every month.
+Email us at email@example.com, using the subject line, “Question For The Panel”.
+A panel of Kingdom Pen writers will then attempt to answer the questions you email to us in the quarterly issues.
+We’ll also be posting the questions and answers on our website (like in this post), so you’ll have a chance to comment with your own thoughts and solutions.

 I’ve been hearing a lot about subtext, how using it correctly can really help your story.
 But there seem to be a lot of conflicting ideas about subtext and what it is—can you guys clear up some of the confusion for me?”